TimTinkers/Dissolution-Item-Server/README.md

-# Dissolution-Item-Server
+# Virtual-Item-Server
-This repository contains code for the Dissolution item management server.
+This repository contains code for the Enjin-backed virtual item management server.